 Perhaps the most anticipated of these features that they announced is the ability to use PowerApps to customize list forms within SharePoint Online.

-Now users have another “no-code” method for forms customization besides InfoPath.
+Now users have another “no-code” method for form customization besides InfoPath.

 It’s not uncommon for users to want to “spice up” the out-of-the-box forms used in SharePoint lists with custom graphics and layout, conditional formatting, data validation, etc. With PowerApps, now all of that is possible directly from the browser.